War Dogs (2016 film): Plot

-The two go to Albania to test the ammunition and win the contract, though Efraim learns they severely underbid their competitors.
-Iz, frustrated with David's lies, leaves to live with her mother.
-Preparing the shipment in Albania, David discovers virtually all the rounds are Chinese-made and illegal due to a US embargo; to conceal this, Efraim has the ammunition repackaged.
-Learning Henry has charged them a 400% markup, Efraim plans to cut him out of the deal, ignoring David's protests and destroying the only copy of his partnership contract with David.
+In Albania Efraim learns they underbid their competitors by $50 million.
+Iz, who has discovered David's true job, leaves him to stay at her mother's.
+David discovers the ammunition is largely Chinese-made and thus illegal due to a US embargo so Efraim has the ammunition repackaged.
+Learning Henry has charged them a 400% markup, Efraim announces his plan to cut Henry out of the deal.
+David protests, criticizing him for having fun while David does all the work, enraging Efraim who destroys the only copy of their partnership contract.

-Henry retaliates by having David kidnapped, beaten, and threatened at gunpoint; David learns Efraim did not pay Enver, the Albanian handling the repackaging, the 100,000 USD repackaging fee.
-Enver reveals that he knows about the true reason of the repackaging and indirectly threatening to rat them out to the US authority, causing David to promise to get Efraim to pay him.
-He even learns that his Albanian driver, Bashkim, went missing and starts to wonder if he has been killed.
+Henry retaliates by having David kidnapped, beaten, and threatened at gunpoint.
+When Efraim doesn't pay Enver, the Albanian handling the repackaging, he threatens to report them to US authorities for the relabelling.
+David promises he'll get Efraim to pay him, and learns that his Albanian driver, Bashkim, is missing and might even have been killed.

-Returning to Miami, David quits AEY and demands the money he is owed, but Efraim refuses.
+David returns to Miami, quits AEY, and demands the money he is owed, but Efraim refuses.
 David returns to working as a massage therapist and convinces Iz to move back in with him, telling her the truth about AEY.
-Weeks later, Efraim and Ralph offer David a paltry severance package, and David threatens Efraim with evidence of his falsified company documents.
-Shortly after, David and Efraim are arrested by the FBI, who had been contacted by the disgruntled Enver.
+Weeks later, Efraim and Ralph offer David a paltry severance package, so David threatens Efraim with evidence of his falsified company documents.

+David and Efraim are arrested by the FBI after the disgruntled Enver reported them.
 The FBI had previously arrested Ralph, who wore a wire in an incriminating meeting with David and Efraim.
-Efraim is sentenced to four years in prison for numerous crimes related to conspiracy and fraud on the Afghan deal, while David pleads guilty and gets seven months' house arrest for his cooperation.
+Efraim is sentenced to four years in prison for conspiracy and fraud on the Afghan deal, while David pleads guilty and gets seven months house arrest for his cooperation.

 Months later, Henry apologizes to David for abducting him in Albania and shares his appreciation for not being turned in to the FBI.
-David asks what has happened to Bashkim, the Albanian driver, but Henry does not answer, instead offering David a briefcase of money in exchange for "no more questions."
-The movie ends, leaving David's decision unclear.
+When David asks what happened to Bashkim, the Albanian driver, Henry offers David a briefcase of money in exchange for "no more questions."